-• Potential Impacts on Sites of Archaeological, Cultural and Historical interest Specialist input: Johnny van Schalkwyk - National Cultural History Museum
+Potential Impacts on Sites of Archaeological, Cultural and Historical interest Specialist input: Johnny van Schalkwyk - National Cultural History Museum

 Several archaeological resources have been identified in the vicinity of the proposed site.
-A detailed Heritage Impact Assessment will therefore be conducted during the EIA phase to identify the location and significance of each and every heritage resource that might be impacted upon by the proposed SPSS.
+A detailed Heritage Impact Assessment including a Phase 1 Archaeological Impact Assessment will therefore be conducted during the EIA phase to identify the location and significance of each and every heritage resource that might be impacted upon by the proposed PSS in the Steelpoort area.
 Site-specific, detailed management and mitigation measures will furthermore be compiled for inclusion in the Environmental Management Plan (EMP).